 We all get overwhelmed by clutter from time to time.
 Accumulating objects, papers, clothing, sentimental items, and more over time is a simple fact of life, which is why regular decluttering sessions are key to making sure the clutter doesn't become overwhelming.

 Intentional clutter clearing isn't just about making sure your space looks "nice."
-It's about your mental health, too: Clutter causes stress over time, whether you realize it or not.
+It's about your mental health, too: Cluttered homes cause stress over time, whether you realize it or not.

 Want to turn your messy house into a tidy one?
-Get started with these simple decluttering tips—you'll be amazed by how quickly the stress melts away.
+Get started with these simple decluttering tips—you may see a huge reduction in your stress levels.

 What to Do When You're Overwhelmed By Clutter